-It is fairly obvious that I am keen on spreading the 'pain science' message as a basic, safe and relatively easy measure to alter persistent pain from musculoskeletal conditions (that simply don't merit these outcomes in the big majority of cases).
+It is fairly obvious that I am keen on spreading the 'pain biology' message as a basic, safe and relatively easy measure to alter persistent pain from musculoskeletal conditions (that simply don't merit these outcomes in the large majority of cases).

 I am also a keen cyclist ie: MAMIL - 'middle aged man in lycra'.
 Sorry, I know that is not a pleasant image.